martindevnow/vue-docker-cicd/README.md

 ## Project Requirements

-This project requires Docker to run
+This project requires Docker to run.
+If you are hooking up the deployment section as well, you will need to follow the steps [here](https://github.com/jwilder/nginx-proxy) to setup the reverse nginx proxy.

 ### Local Development